aikozhaoz/Core-Final/README.md

 * To run the actual program, run ```javac Main.java testfile datafile```

 ### Project Description
-* An Interpreter for a version of the Core language, a pretend language.
-The interpreter executes the whole program and check if there is any runtime error.
+* Adding function definitions and function calls on Core-Interpreter for a version of the Core language, a pretend language.
+Core-Interpreter executes the whole program(including function calls now) and check if there is any runtime error.
+* The way I handle function calls is that adding a new stack to stackspace right before each function call and pop them off right after each function call.

+### How I execute function calls:
+* Formals:
+    * formals.execute() -> parameters[]
+* Funcdecl:
+    * funcdecl.execute() -> Check if there are duplicate formal parameters
+    * funcdecl.getFunctionBody() -> Get functionbody
+* Funccall:
+    * funccal.execute(inputScanner) -> Execute the function here.
+    * For more specific details, check comments on funccal.execute(inputScanner).

 ### Main class
 * Skeleton of the program's workflow : )